mikitex70/redmine_drawio/README.md

   ![Diagram placeholder][diagramPlaceholder]

-  Double click on the diagram to start editing with the embedded editor.
+  For PNG and SVG diagrams, double click on the diagram to start editing with the embedded editor.
 When you save the the diagram the editor will close, the diagram will be saved in a new attachment and the reference in the wiki/issue page is updated.

+  For XML diagrams, a toolbar will appear when the mouse enters the diagram area; in the toolbar there is a button for start editing the diagram.

   The **diagram attachments are versioned** by suffixing the name with a counter.
 This is necessary because is not possible to update an existing attachment.
 Moreover, is not possible to delete attachments throught rest API (seems to be possible from Redmine 3.3.0, but I need to experiment), so the old versions of an attachment must be explicitly (manually) deleted from the Redmine web interface.

 - the following macro options are available (default values are shown):
   - ``size=number`` : force image width, in pixels (default, show in original size)
+  - only for XML diagrams:
+    - ``hilight=#0000ff``: color to highlight diagram hyperlinks
+    - ``tbautohide=true``: if `false` the toolbar is always visibile (if there are buttons), else it will be shown only when the mouse enters the diagram area
+    - ``lightbox=false``: activates the *LightBox* viewer button in the toolbar
+    - ``zoom=false``: activates the zoom buttons in the toolbar
+    - ``page=number``: if not empty a *page selector* will appear in the toolbar (for multi-page diagrams) and the initial page (starting from 0) will be selected
+    - ``layers``: if set as a list of space separated number of layers, those layer will be activated for default, and a *layer selector* controlo will appear in the toolbar.

 In the toolbar editor there is a button with icon ![drawio_attach icon](assets/images/jstb_drawio_attach.png) that opens a dialog that can be used to insert a macro for a new diagram to be saved as attachment (for lazy people).

 The dialog can be used also for modifying a macro: simply place the caret (the cursor in the editing area) somewhere in the body of the macro, click the corresponding button in the toolbar, and the dialog will open with fields pre-filled with values from the macro source.
 When confirming new values, the macro source will be updated.

 ### `drawio_dmsf` macro
-This macro handles diagrams saved in the [DMSF] repository as PNG+XML or SVG+XML images.
+This macro handles diagrams saved in the [DMSF] repository as PNG+XML or SVG+XML images, or as XML documents (from version `1.0.0`).
 The DMSF module must be enabled for the project to be able to use this macro.

 Usage is very simple:

 - **enable the WebDAV functionality of the [DMSF] plugin in ``Read/Write`` mode**; this is necessary to be able to save the diagram from the embedded editor.
 If you prefer you can disable WebDAV after all editings are done.